-Join Darrin Lile for an in-depth discussion in this video Building the fork tubes, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Building the fork tubes, part of Modeling a Motorcycle in Blender.

 - To create these forked tubes here,…I think all we need to do is begin with a cylinder.…We could use paths for this,…but I don't think we really need to,…so I'll go to the side view and the orthographic view…with the three and the five keys on the number pad,…and let me hit the z key to go to wireframe,…and we've got enough objects here now that…we're beginning not to be able to see the reference image,…so I'm just gonna go over to a new layer here,…and it looks to me like this is one piece, this silver part,…and then this black piece is another object.…